proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 +++
-title = "Rant against centralised e-mail" date = 2023-02-10T22:04:28+01:00
-description = "In this post I vent my frustration with the trend to centralise mail solutions, as I've seen both of my two employers do recently."
+title = "Rant against centralising e-mail in big-tech silos, and breaking the internet in the process" date = 2023-02-13T00:17:28+01:00 description = "In this post I vent my frustration with the trend to centralise -email solutions, as I've seen both of my two employers do recently.
+Now even universities and research institutes, who used to be pioneers at the forefront of technologies like e-mail, have fallen prey to big-tech services."

 tags = ["e-mail", "M365", "internet", "centralisation"]
 categories = []
 +++

-# Rant against centralised e-mail
+# Rant against centralising e-mail in big-tech silo, and breaking the internet in the process

 Universities and research institutes used to be at the forefront when it comes to development of the fundamental technologies that power the internet.
 As